it-all/Spaghettify/README.md

 <a href="#xss">XSS Prevention</a>

 CODING NEW FUNCTIONALITY
 Create a new directory under Domain/Admin or Domain/Frontend and create a Model/View/Controller there as necessary.
-Model these files after existing functionality such as Domain/Admin/Marketing/Testimonials (single database table functionality so uses SingleTable files) or Domain/Admin/Admins (joined database tables so mostly custom code).
+Model these files after existing functionality such as Domain/Admin/Marketing/Testimonials (single database table functionality so uses SingleTable files) or Domain/Admin/Administrators (joined database tables so mostly custom code).
 Define a new global constant for the route name in config/config.php
 Add the route(s) in config/slim3/routes.php.
-If authorization is required at a resource or functionality level, add them to the 'adminMinimumPermissions' key in config/config.php, then add AuthorizationMiddleware to the route for resource authorization in config/slim3/routes.php.
+If authorization is required at a resource or functionality level, add them to the 'administratorMinimumPermissions' key in config/config.php, then add AuthorizationMiddleware to the route for resource authorization in config/slim3/routes.php.
 If this is new admin functionality, you can add a link to it in the admin nav by editing Domain/Admin/NavAdmin.php.

 <a name="eh">Error Handling</a>